-In a decision that we believe falls into this category, in June 2017, the Company was notified by CONSIP of its decision to (i) exclude the Company from new tenders for "barracks cleaning" and "public hospital cleaning" (the "Excluded Tenders") relating to the CONSIP School Tender Litigation and (ii) proceed with the enforcement of the Company's bid bond provided in connection with the tender for "public hospital cleaning" (up to €10.4 million).
+In relation thereto, in June 2017, the Company was notified by CONSIP of its decision to (i) exclude the Company from new tenders for "barracks cleaning" and "public hospital cleaning" (the "Excluded Tenders") relating to the CONSIP School Contracts Litigation and (ii) proceed with the enforcement of the Company's bid bond provided in connection with the tender for "public hospital cleaning" (up to €10.4 million).

-The Company has promptly challenged the Consip's resolution in relation to the Excluded Tenders before the TAR Lazio, contesting the exclusion and the enforcement of the bid bond.
+The Company has promptly challenged CONSIP's resolution in relation to the Excluded Tenders before the TAR Lazio, contesting the exclusion and the enforcement of the bid bond.
 The TAR Lazio, on March 2, 2018 rejected the Company's appeal (the "TAR Lazio Decision on the Excluded Tenders").
-Moreover, on March 30, 2018 Consip informed us of its request, addressed to the competent insurance company, to enforce the Company's bid bond provided in connection with the tender for the "barracks cleaning".
-The said insurance company didn't execute such request following the Council of State decision dated April 5, 2018 described below.
+Moreover, on March 30, 2018 CONSIP informed us of its request, addressed to the competent insurance company, to enforce the Company's bid bond provided in connection with the tender for the "barracks cleaning".
+The relevant insurance company did not execute such request following the Council of State decision dated April 5, 2018 described below.